Reykjavik

 Hallgrim’s Church

-Reykjavik’s largest church with a capacity for 1200 people and named after Poet Hallgrimur Petursson (1614-1674).
+Reykjavik’s largest church has a capacity of 1200 people and is named after Poet Hallgrimur Petursson (1614-1674).

 The tower is built to resemble the hexagonal rock formations when volcanic lava hits the sea.
-The inside is nice and it has a great pipe organ – the largest of its kind in Iceland.
-From the top of the tower there are great views over central Reykjavik.
+The inside is nice, and it has a great pipe organ—the largest of its kind in Iceland.
+From the top of the tower, there are great views over central Reykjavik.

 Hallgrim's Church Reykjavik